linchiahui/JavaScript-Mini-Pig-Dice-Game/README.md

 ### Game Rule

-* User can set their goal score.
+* User can set their goal score, default is 100.

 * Each time, use will roll two dices.